AleksandraNikiciuk/10xdevs-project/.ai/api-plan.md

 - `flashcards` array is required and must contain at least 1 flashcard
 - `source` must be one of: "manual", "ai-full", "ai-edited"
 - `generation_id` is required when source is "ai-full" or "ai-edited", must be null/omitted for "manual"
-- When AI-generated flashcards are created, the generation statistics are automatically updated (accepted_unedited_count, accepted_edited_count)

 #### Get Flashcard by ID